 Exceptional medical or social grounds could include, for example:

 3. Children with a sibling already attending the school at the time of admission.
 Children are siblings if they are a full, half, step, or adoptive brother or sister, and live in the same family unit and household.

 4. A child home address is within the designated school catchment area.
 A child's home address is defined as the address at which the child is normally resident or, where a child lives at more than one address, the address at which the child lives for the majority of the time.
 Where the home address is unclear, the Admission Authority will determine the appropriate address taking into account factors such as the address to which the Child Benefit Allowance or Child Tax Credit is payable, registration for medical services etc;

 5. Children whose parent/carer is a member of staff employed on a permanent contract by the school for two or more years at the time at which the application for admission to the school is made or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage evidenced by completion of the staff supplementary information form.
 (This covers staff working at the school to which the application relates but does not include staff who work on the school site for other employers);

 6. Other children measured by a straight line on the map using Plymouth City Council’s electronic mapping system – the shorter the distance, the higher the priority.
 Measurement points will be from the spatial locator identified by the National Land and Property Gazetteer.
 The spatial locator is the address point based on a general internal point.
 Flats are therefore taken to be the same measurement point regardless of floor of location.

-Here are the slides from the presentation on 24.5.16.
+Here are the slides from the presentation in October 2017.
 These are just the main bullet points which were talked about.
 If you have any questions please contact us by phone or email.